annarobinette/Portfolio/projects/SewingPatternMarketDatabase/database/README.md

 ### Stored Function
 This function is a handy tool I came up with that can be used repeatedly throughout the database.
-It takes a publisher_id as input and retrieves the publisher's commission rate from dim_publisher, calculates total revenue from all their pattern sales and returns their earnings based on their commission rate.
+It takes a publisher_id as input and retrieves the publisher's commission rate from `dim_publisher`, calculates total revenue from all their pattern sales and returns their earnings based on their commission rate.

 This function is really useful for Running Stitch because it directly supports publisher payments and financial reporting, handles commission calculations consistently and combines data from multiple tables (`fact_sales`, `dim_pattern`, `dim_publisher`).
 It can be used in financial reports, publisher dashboards and payment processing.